To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Says the system is offline

-Frontpoint has a smash-proof system, so if an intruder tries to destroy your system, the police are still alerted.
+Frontpoint has a smash-proof system, so if an intruder tries to destroy your system, the central monitoring station is still alerted.
 Protect America does not have this feature.

 In the end, we recommend Frontpoint because of its Google Assistant integration, better app performance ratings and its smash-proof technology in the control panel.